rudymartinb2/myjsunit/README.md

 this will fire the tests while you save your edits to the project files -- credits to Kent Beck for showing us such a neat trick.

-## TO-DO
+## TO-DO and know bugs

-There are some words in spannish mixed in the code.
+There are some words in spanish mixed in the code.
-Rename myrunner.js as main.js
+Rename myrunner.js as main.js -- and perhaps adding a symlink myrunner.js -> main.js to avoid breaking things.
 Need a way to test earlier versions of NodeJS.
 Runner should check the testsuit class is a subclass from testSuite.
+Adjust inotifywait parameters to recognize valid js file extensions instead of running on everything under the project tree.
 There is a lot of clean up to be done.

 ## Contributing